Skip to content

 Beyond Words: The Significance of Body Language in China: How do Chinese gestures differ between mainland China, Taiwan, and Hong Kong

-Chinese gestures vary among mainland China, Taiwan, and Hong Kong, reflecting subtle but culturally significant differences.
+Chinese gestures vary among mainland China, Taiwan, and Hong Kong, reflecting subtle but culturally significant differences that affect everything from number signs to ways of beckoning or showing respect.
+These differences are rooted in historical, linguistic, and social contexts unique to each region.

 Number Gestures Differences